chris-carrington/image-upload-prototype/README.md

         - In bash run `nvm use 22`
         - Add & populate the `.env.development` and `.env.production`file
 1. In bash run `cd csharp && dotnet run`
-    - If this is your first time running, in the `csharp` folder, in bash run `dotnet add package Microsoft.AspNetCore.WebUtilities`
+    - If this is your first time running, in the `csharp` folder, in bash run `dotnet add package Microsoft.AspNetCore.WebUtilities && dotnet add package SkiaSharp`

 ### How to run in production: